 We will review literature on field, ADS, and spaceborne approaches to forest mortality estimation and mapping, and catalogue the relevant aspects of each (e.g., Table 1).
 We will quantitatively compare three aspects of forest mortality estimation across all three data sources – area impacted, attribution, and severity.
 For FIA-based area estimates, we will follow FIA estimation procedures (Bechtold and Patterson, 2005).
 For ADS estimates, area impacted can be directly gleaned from survey polygons.
-Remotely-sensed area estimates will be made using the Landscape Change Monitoring System (LCMS) and/or LandtrendR.
+Landsat area estimates will be made using the Landscape Change Monitoring System (LCMS) and/or LandTrendR.
 Attribution … etc build out.

 Table 1.
 Comparison of data attributes.